 For MCL analysis, a distance of 2 m is assumed between the victim and the interferer, leading to an MCL of 36.53 dB.

-The baseline emission level within the victim’s wanted channel has to be below (-61.9 + I/N) dBm/5 MHz in this scenario.
-Thus, for the purpose of the interference analysis study, a baseline level of -85 dBm/5 MHz for emissions above 790 MHz (see Section 6.3.1.1) is considered for this scenario.
+The baseline emission level within the victim’s wanted channel has to be below the theoretical limit of receiver noise floor plus I/N plus MCL (-98.4 + 36.5 + I/N dBm/10 MHz = -64.9 + I/N dBm/5 MHz in this scenario).
+For the purpose of this study, a baseline level of -85 dBm/5 MHz for emissions above 790 MHz (see Section 6.3.1.1) has been assumed.
+This value is based on the assumption that such values are technically feasible (especially given that the results of the study indicate that portable WSDs would likely not be transmitting in channels 59 and 60, leaving a 16 MHz roll-off space for reaching the baseline level) and that WSD device manufacturers would try to maximize the allowable in-band transmit power by minimizing the unwanted emissions (note that there is a trade-off between allowable in-band power and OOB emission levels as shown below).

 Recommendation ITU-R P.1411 [21] or free space is used to construct the link budget between victim and interferer.

 Scenario 3: WSD deployed as fixed mounted CPE